plotly/plotly.github.io/_posts/fundamentals/2015-04-23-printing-and-sharing-graphs.md

     <script data-plotly="abtran:14" src="https://plot.ly/embed.js" async></script>
 </div>

-At Chart Studio, we love sharing.
+At Plotly, we love sharing.
 It’s easy to share or print a Chart Studio chart.
 Here’s how.

 ### Sharing: Direct link, facebook, and more